-London drivers race to reinsure taxis
+Cab drivers race to renew insurance

 Experts say they have not seen problems with insurance for cabs and minicabs on this scale before.

-Danish insurance company Alpha operates in Denmark and is authorized to do business in all EU/EEA countries.
+Alpha operates in Denmark and is authorized to do business in all EU/EEA countries.

 The company was placed into liquidation on 4 May and went bankrupt on 8 May.